-Rental expense for all operating leases during the year was \$318,142.
+Rental expense for all operating leases during the year was \$318,515.

-NOTE 7 - OPERATING EXPENSES BY FUNCTION
+NOTE 8 - OPERATING EXPENSES BY FUNCTION

 The costs of providing the various programs and activities have been presented by their natural classification in the Statement of Revenues, Expenses, and Changes in Net Position.
 Schedule 1, accompanying the financial statements, provides a summarization of those expenses by their functional categories for the fiscal year.
-Following are the functional categories and the services associated with those functions:
+The following are the functional categories and the services associated with those functions: